glasskube/hello-distr/README.md

 On release, additionally, the [`push-distr`](.github/workflows/push-distr.yaml) workflow is started, which uploads the artifacts in `deploy/` (`docker-compose.yaml` and `env.template`)to the Distr Hub, and makes the new version available to you and your customers.
+The used version name is the pushed git Tag.

 This GitHub action needs to authenticate itself against the Distr Hub, and it needs additional information as to which application the new version should be added to.
 Therefore follow these one-time setup steps: